lauren-esser/Better-Stock-Market-Prediction/README.md

 *NEWS*:

-Within the news section I wanted to get a feel for the different categories of news headlines we have as well as the most common words used through out the news dataset.
+Within the news section I wanted to get a feel for the different categories of news headlines we have as well as the most common words used throughout the news dataset.

 1. Headline Count of Each Genre